meker12/commerce-channels.en/help/channel-manager/connect-marketplace.md

    - Add an **[!UICONTROL email address]** to receive service notifications related to [!DNL Channel Manager].

-     ![Configure connection between Commerce and [!DNL Walmart Marketplace] from [!DNL Channel Manager]](assets/configure-commerce-to-marketplace-connection.png)

-## Connect the channel to Walmart Marketplace
+1. Connect the channel to [!DNL Walmart Marketplace].

-1. Add the credentials for the [[!DNL Walmart Marketplace Adobe Production API key]](connect-marketplace.md#generate-a-walmart-marketplace-production-api-key) from your [!DNL Walmart Marketplace Seller] account.
+   -  Add the credentials for the [[!DNL Walmart Marketplace Adobe Production API key]](assets/connect-marketplace.md#generate-a-walmart-marketplace-production-api-key) from your [!DNL Walmart Marketplace Seller] account.

    - If you don’t have the credentials, select **[!UICONTROL Get API credentials]** to get them from the [!DNL Walmart Marketplace Developer Portal].